tableau/server-client-python/docs/api-ref.md

 #### ProjectItem.ContentPermissions

 The `ProjectItem` class has a sub-class that defines the permissions for the project (`ProjectItem.ContentPermissions`).
-The options are `LockedToProject` and `ManagedByOwner`.
+The options are `LockedToProject`, `ManagedByOwner` and `LockedToProjectWithoutNested`.
 For information on these content permissions, see [Lock Content Permissions to the Project](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm#create_project).

 Name | Description
 :--- | :---
 `ProjectItem.ContentPermissions.LockedToProject`    |     Locks all content permissions to the project.
 `ProjectItem.ContentPermissions.ManagedByOwner`  |  Users can manage permissions for content that they own.
 This is the default.
+`ProjectItem.ContentPermissions.LockedToProjectWithoutNested`  |   Lock the permissions of a parent project, but not those of its child projects.

 **Example**